rqlite/rqlite/doc/SECURITY.md

 - _all_: user can perform all operations on a node.
 - _execute_: user may access the execute endpoint.
 - _query_: user may access the query endpoint.
+- _load_: user may load an SQLite dump file into a node.
 - _backup_: user may perform backups.
 - _status_: user can retrieve status information from the node.
 - _join_: user can join a cluster.
 In practice only a node joins a cluster.